The Big Read: How the Coyotes hope to grow the game in the Latino community

 New Coyotes president and CEO Xavier Gutierrez would like to see similar scenes play out at rinks all over the state, the nation, North America and the world.
 The Coyotes’ objective has always been to grow the game of hockey in Arizona, and they have made significant strides in their 24 years in the Valley, per USA Hockey statistics.

-The Latinx community remains a largely untapped market opportunity, however, and it is a significant opportunity.
-Per 2019 census bureau estimates, 31.7 percent of Arizona’s roughly 7.3 million residents cite Hispanic or Latinx origin.
+The Latino community remains a largely untapped market opportunity, however, and it is a significant opportunity.
+Per 2019 census bureau estimates, 31.7 percent of Arizona’s roughly 7.3 million residents cite Hispanic or Latino origin.
 Owner Alex Meruelo, a Cuban-American, and Gutierrez, who was born in Guadalajara, Mexico, would like to see a greater percentage of that population either carrying sticks in their hands or sitting in the Gila River Arena stands.

 To achieve that goal, Gutierrez said the Coyotes will intensify a multi-pronged, grassroots approach.